 If you find a Baby Bird:

 Many baby birds are found by people and taken in to be cared for.
-People believe the baby bird is rejected by its parents, lost, or can not get back into the nest.
+People believe the baby bird has been rejected by its parents, is lost, or can not get back into the nest.
 This is 99% of the time not the case.

 The fatality rate of baby birds that are taken in by kind-hearted individuals is unfortunately very very high.

-Many people ask if a baby bird will be rejected if a person handles the baby and the bird parents smell the human.
+Many people ask if a baby bird will be rejected by its parents if a person handles them and the parents will smell the human scent on them.
 This is just an "old wives'" tale.
-Baby birds are NOT rejected by their parents if a person handles them.
 In fact, most birds have a very poor sense of smell or are incapable of smelling at all.

-DO NOT try to raise an infant opossum if you do not know what you are doing!
+DO NOT raise an infant opossum if you do not know what to do!
 It is also illegal in most States!

-Most opossum babies end up orphaned, because their mother was hit by a car (their only real defense is to play dead...) or killed by dogs.
+Most opossum babies end up orphaned, because their mother was hit by a car (their only real defense is to play dead...) or killed by dogs and many other reasons..

-So PLEASE, if you care and you happen to hit an opossum with your car - accidents happen - take a minute and make sure that there are no babies on the animal, because they usually survive a lot within momma's pouch.
+So PLEASE, if you care and you happen to hit an opossum with your car - accidents happen - take a minute and make sure that there are no surviving babies inside mom's pouch.
 After all, they are America's only Marsupials.

-Baby squirrels sometimes fall out of a nest that has been damaged in a storm or by an aggressive male squirrel.
+Baby squirrels sometimes fall out of a nest that has been damaged in a storm or for many other reasons.

 The squirrel may not be an orphan at all, but may have just fallen from its nest.
-If one squirrel has fallen from a damaged nest, others may have fallen out as well.
+If there is one, chances are that there are others having suffered the same fate as well.

-It is recommended that you warm the baby squirrel in your hands or by holding it close to your body and then place it at the base of the tree.
-Given time, the mother will return and retrieve her baby.
+It is recommended that you warm up the baby squirrel (if cold) by holding it close to your body and then place it at the base of the tree it has fallen from..
+Given time and provided you staying out of sight, the mother will return and retrieve her baby.

 Most baby cottontails end up in human care for all the wrong reasons even though the heart of the rescuer was surely in the right spot and their intentions honorable and motives kind.